ebu/OSCIED/docs/david/master_thesis_rst/source/introduction.rst

 These use cases are large libraries that needs to be encoded and transcoded all the time (due to new file formats and services).
 Therefore an adaptive elastic environment is needed that can migrate files to new file formats at certain moments.
 Virtualization makes it possible to add computing resources when needed and change codecs when needed.

 For example when broadcasters want to migrate their library to |DASH|_ they normally will buy new encoders that support the new file format.
-However it is much more efficient to rent virtual servers in the cloud during night blocks for the period of the job.
+However it is much more efficient to rent virtual servers in the cloud during night blocks for the period of the task.

 For distribution a flexible environment is great to upscale `Apache 2`_ servers when a lot of traffic is expected instead of having to support a full park that is scaled for a peak event.